portotype/portotype.com/ideas/2023-04-18-livro-de-atas-online/readme.md

 - Fundamentally, those are very simple page-by-page documents, with truncated lines, numbered pages, signatures.
 Each ata needs to be sequential (numbered) and dated.
 - Tt is possible to have them as online versions, but there's not a good implementation.

+The benefits of having them online is easy:
+- time saving.
+- everyone gets instant access.
+- single source of truth.

 # Business

 Charge per page or per time saved or size of company (number of shareholders with access) perhaps.